hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/designating-a-livesql-dialect.md

 livesql.dialect.minorVersion=4
 ```

 The most important property is the fist one.
-The rest can be useful in cases where the SQL support has changed considerably over time; for example, Oracle 12c improved SQL support considerably and it's important for LiveSQL to know how the target version of the database to render SQL appropriately.
+The rest can be useful in cases where the SQL support has changed considerably over time; for example, Oracle 12c improved SQL support considerably and it's important for LiveSQL to know how the target version of the database to render the SQL statements appropriately.